anand-808/Motion-and-Fire-detection/README.md

 ## Usage

-### Face Recognition

-- The system will recognize faces in real-time and grant or deny access based on the recognized faces.

 ### Motion Detection

 - Upon detecting motion, the system will send a real-time alert via WhatsApp with an image of the detected motion.